ehrlich89/images/README.md

 - Messages logged over a long period of time can be transformed to status reports and periodically sent to a mesh management system like the Relution SmartBeacon management system.

 #### Triggering
-- A stream of beacon messages can trigger an action which will be executed based on different time and location based parameters.
+- A stream of beacon messages can trigger an action which will be executed based on time and location based parameters.
 Actions can e.g. be executed after a predefined delay or locked for a specific duration.
 Moreover, actions can be defined to trigger only inside a certain range to the beacon or can have a validation period.
 - To make the execution of distance dependent actions more stable, the messages' received signal strength is averaged over time by using a linearly weighted moving average filter.
 - Notice: the devices we tested (Galaxy S4, Nexus 5, Nexus 9) were able to receive about 1-2 messages/sec.
 However some devices and Android versions seem to scan very infrequently Bluetooth Low Energy advertising messages, even if the ```BluetoothLeScanner```'s scan mode is set to ```SCAN_MODE_LOW_LATENCY```.
 We hope that this problem will be solved in future Android versions.